Pearbiossom-M/CUDA_performance_optimazition/operators/vectorAdd/README.md

 ### 2. Dual-Stream Concurrency

-1. Building upon the page-locked memory configuration, we introduce a dual-stream scheduling strategy to improve parallelism between Host-Device data transfer and computation.
+1. Building upon the pinned memory configuration, we introduce a dual-stream scheduling strategy to improve parallelism between Host-Device data transfer and computation.
 In the single-stream execution model, even with `cudaMemcpyAsync`, data transfers and kernel execution must complete sequentially within the same stream, exposing PCIe transfer latency entirely on the critical path and limiting overall efficiency.

    By partitioning input data into multiple batches and assigning H2D transfers, kernel execution, and D2H transfers of different batches to two independent CUDA streams, the GPU's copy engine and compute engine can work in parallel.
 This optimization doesn't change individual kernel performance but shortens end-to-end execution time by hiding Host-Device data transfer overhead.